Sudo-Matt-LaFayette/Reddit_PostSort_With_Flask/GITHUB_ACTIONS_SETUP.md

 # ============================================
 on:
   push:
-    branches: [ main, develop ]             # Run on pushes to these branches
+    branches: [ main, develop, master ]    # Run on pushes to these branches
   pull_request:
-    branches: [ main ]                      # Run on PRs to main
+    branches: [ main, develop, master ]    # Run on PRs to these branches
   workflow_dispatch:                        # Allow manual trigger from UI

 # ============================================